hpi-swa-teaching/Algernon-Launcher/README.md

 - Search and open categories, classes and methods
 - Explore and inspect classes and methods
 - Run tests
+- Run System functions such as saving or quitting the image
 - Open and save repositories
 - Search preferences
 - Search morphs